 Founder and Executive Director of the Humanitarian Disaster Institute

-Jamie Aten (Ph.D., Indiana State University) is the Founder and Executive Director of the Humanitarian Disaster Institute and holds the Rech Endowed Chair.
+Jamie Aten (Ph.D., Indiana State University) is the Founder and Executive Director of the Humanitarian Disaster Institute and holds the Blanchard Chair of Humanitarian & Disaster Leadership.
 His research focuses on the psychology of religion/spirituality and disasters, which has been supported by over $6 million in grant funding.
 He is the co-author or co-editor of 7 academic books, including the Disaster Ministry Handbook (InterVarsity Press) and Spiritually Oriented Psychotherapy for Trauma (APA Books).
 In 2016, he received the FEMA Community Preparedness Champion Award at the White House.
 He was also awarded the 2010 American Psychological Association Division 36 (Society for the Psychology of Religion and Spirituality) Early Career Award.

 View Dr. Aten's faculty profile >

 Kent Annan is author of Slow Kingdom Coming (May 2016), After Shock (2011) and of Following Jesus through the Eye of the Needle (2009).
-As Senior Fellow, he work with Dr. Aten to provide leadership and vision-casting for existing HDI initiatives.
-He will also support, mentor, and train students enrolled in HDI’s newly launched M.A. in Humanitarian and Disaster Leadership.
-He is co-director of Haiti Partners, a nonprofit focused on education in Haiti.
+As Director of Humanitarian & Disaster Leadership, he work with Dr. Aten develop vision and strategy for sustaining and growing the MA in Humanitarian & Disaster Leadership program while managing its day-to-day operations.
+He will also teach courses and advise, mentor, and evaluate students.
+In this role he will also continue speaking and writing as he represents HDI and the MA program.
+He formerly served as co-director of Haiti Partners, a nonprofit focused on education in Haiti.
 He’s on the board of directors of Equitas Group, a philanthropic foundation focused on ending child exploitation in Haiti and Southeast Asia.
 He’s a graduate of Princeton Theological Seminary (M.Div.) and Palm Beach Atlantic University (B.A.).
 He teaches adult education at his local church.
 He speaks regularly to groups around the country.
-He is married to Shelly, and they live in Florida with their daughter (2005) and son (2009).
+He is married to Shelly, and together they have a daughter (2005) and son (2009).

 Jenny Hwang earned a bachelor’s degree in clinical psychology from Boston College, and her master’s in international disaster psychology from the University of Denver before joining HDI.
 As an undergraduate student, she worked as a research assistant in a developmental psychology lab at Boston College, and in a cognitive psychology lab in South Korea.
 She received a grant from Boston College to work in Cambodia with local faith-based organizations aimed at preventing trafficking.
 While working on her master’s degree, she worked with refugees on a domestic level and worked internationally in Malawi at a psychiatric hospital.